plyint/plyint.com/content/home/podular.md

 Dependencies between products/features are handled using well-defined interfaces.
 These interfaces are the **same** regardless of whether they are external or internal to the organization.
 This reduces complexity and ensures we are *"[dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food)"* our own sofware.

 By using a small team approach, deep technical expertise and design consensus can be quickly reached.
-This initimate knowledge of each product translates into higher quality software that meets the needs of our users.
+This intimate knowledge of each product translates into higher quality software that meets the needs of our users.